fsant0s/arara/tests/README.md

 The `conftest.py` file defines several useful fixtures for testing:

 - `mock_client`: A mock client for testing without real API calls
-- `basic_neuron`: A basic Neuron instance
+- `basic_agent`: A basic Agent instance
-- `memory_neuron`: A Neuron with episodic memory capability
+- `memory_agent`: A Agent with episodic memory capability
-- `advanced_neuron`: A Neuron with multiple capabilities
+- `advanced_agent`: A Agent with multiple capabilities
 - `user`: A User instance for testing
 - `conversation_history`: A sample conversation history
 - `preset_responses`: Predefined responses for testing